vmarvans/Simple_Mac_Changer/README.md

 #How To Use

- "-i"/"--interface" : to change network interface
+ "-i " / "--interface " : to change network interface

- "-r" : to get a random MAC address "-m"/"--mac_address" : to set a specific MAC address
+ "-r " : to get a random MAC address

+ "-m " / "--mac_address " : to set a specific MAC address